haofuml/cyclical_annealing/README.md

 ## Introduction

-### Illustration of two-path in VAE with auto-regressive decoder
+### Two-path interpretation for VAE with an auto-regressive decoder

 ### Comparison of **Cyclical** and **Monotonic** annealing schedule